Designing Refund Bonus Schemes for Provision Point Mechanism in Civic Crowdfunding: Related Work

-To set up a complex prediction market in the context of CC, PPS requires a cost function ($C_0$) satisfying \cite[CONDITIONS 1-4,6-7]{chandra2016crowdfunding}.
-PPS awards every contributing player securities for the project not getting provisioned.
-These securities are dependent on the player contribution i.e., greater the contribution, more the number of securities allocated to the player.
-Each of these securities pay out an unit amount if the project is not provisioned.
-However, setting up such a market and computing securities to be alloted is computationally expensive and costly to implement as a smart contract.
+PPS awards every contributing agent securities for the project not getting provisioned.
+These securities are dependent on the agent contribution, i.e., the greater the contribution, the higher the number of securities are allocated to the agent.
+Each of these securities pays out a unit amount if the project is not provisioned.
+However, setting up such a market and computing securities to be allotted is computationally expensive to implement as a smart contract.
 Hence, we want to look for more desirable refund bonus schemes.